Head-To-Head Survey: Destination XL Group (DXLG) vs. Its Rivals

 |-$125.07 million

 0.0% of Destination XL Group shares are owned by institutional investors.
 Comparatively, 59.8% of shares of all “Family clothing stores” companies are owned by institutional investors.
 20.5% of Destination XL Group shares are owned by company insiders.
 Comparatively, 15.5% of shares of all “Family clothing stores” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

+Destination XL Group has a beta of 1.55, suggesting that its share price is 55% more volatile than the S&P 500.
+Comparatively, Destination XL Group’s peers have a beta of 0.85, suggesting that their average share price is 15% less volatile than the S&P 500.

-This is a breakdown of recent recommendations and price targets for Destination XL Group and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings and price targets for Destination XL Group and its peers, as provided by MarketBeat.com.

 |Sell Ratings